WhiteTomX/microsoft-teams-apps-icebreaker/Wiki/Data-stores.md

 | OptedIn    | A bool value representing the status of the user's choice to opt out/in for pairups
 | ServiceUrl | The user's service URL that can be used to notify the user

-> **NOTE**: Users have, by default, a status of being opted "in" for pairups.
-When in this initial default state, the user's data is not stored in the Users Collection.
-Their preference is only stored in the collection if they opt out.
-If, following opting out, the user chooses to opt back in, then their data will remain in the collection, but with an opt in status.
+> **NOTE**: Users have, by default, a status of being opted "out" for pairups.
+They are not stored, until they opt-in.

 ## Application Insights